raspberrypilearning/flip-treat-webcards/en/step_5.md

 --- task ---

-Click on the `Select this style` link.
+Click on the 'Select this style' link.

 ![A screenshot highlights the 'Select this style' link.](images/select-style.png)